zero-to-mastery/ztm-events/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-## Project structure
-You can take a look at the initial static structure of the website [here](https://whimsical.com/local-meetup-website-home-EdqpJVANGt1LRDcq52r1PD).

-For data storage and authentication we are using noSQL db from Firebase.

 ## Contributing